-Kodi is a great way to make your TV smart.
-It's the continuation of XBMC, a free and open-source application that is a great media player and a complete replacement for just about any other media-centric software.
+Kodi is the continuation of XBMC, a free and open-source application that is a great media player and a complete replacement for just about any other media-centric software.
 It's not a streaming server or DVR.
 It's the software you use to watch video content and listen to music through any screen with an HDMI connection.

 Because it's open-source, Kodi runs on just about every platform known to man — Windows, Android, iOS, macOS, and a gazillion different flavors of BSD and Linux.